rust-lang/edition-guide/src/rust-2018/cargo-can-use-a-local-registry-replacement.md

 This has enabled tools like [`cargo-vendor`](https://github.com/alexcrichton/cargo-vendor) and [`cargo-local-registry`](https://github.com/alexcrichton/cargo-local-registry), which are often useful for "offline builds."
-They preparing the list of all Rust dependencies ahead of time, which lets you ship them to a build machine with ease.
+They prepare the list of all Rust dependencies ahead of time, which lets you ship them to a build machine with ease.